Molybdenum – Nithi Mountain, British Columbia

 Previous to Leeward’s work, exploration included soil sampling, rock trench sampling, IP surveying, and both diamond and percussion drilling.
 Leeward acquired the property in 2003.
 Exploration by Leeward began in the fall of 2004 and extended to 2011.
 Work included geological mapping, rock sampling, and airborne geophysical surveying (magnetic, radiometric, resistivity and Lidar) of the property.
 In addition, a comprehensive GIS database was assembled.
 This included the compilation of over 2,500 soil sample results, rock sample results, geology, and drill hole data.
 Significant results to date include diamond drill holes containing 107 to 115 m of 0.1 % MoS2.
 Overall grade and tonnages are found in the appended reports.

-Further drilling is recommended to concentrate on mineralized zones associated with “shells” or smaller cupolas at depth within the Nithi Quartz Monzonite as indicated by the airborne geophysical survey and further drilling in the eastern part of the property is also required.
+Further drilling is recommended to concentrate on mineralized zones associated with “shells” or smaller cupolas at depth within the Nithi Quartz Monzonite as indicated by the airborne geophysical survey.
+Further drilling in the central and eastern part of the property is also required.
+Of particular interest are the highly altered and well mineralized quartz feldspar porphyry, aplite dykes and breccia zones.
 A drill plan for this work is currently in preparation.
 The accompanying presentation below is dated to 2011.
 A summary report is appended to the Reports section of this website with recommendations for further work required at Nithi.